stefanspringer1/SwiftXML/README.md

 Namespaces prefix definitions are only recognized if the argument `recognizeNamespaces` is set to `true` in the call of the parse functions.
 An element that uses a defined namespace prefix then gets then name _without_ the prefix (and without the seprating colon), the prefix is separately stored in the `prefix` property of the element (which by defaut is `nil`).

+Prefixes that are being recognized in this manner might be referred to as “recognized prefixes”.
+Prefixes can also be set explicitly, which does not require the presence of corresponding prefix definitions, those prefixes might be referred to as “explicit prefixes”.

-Note that the namespace definitions are then set at the root element of the document, and prefixes are changed if necessary (note the prefix `math2` at the second formula in the following example):
+Note that when `recognizeNamespaces` is activated, the namespace definitions are set at the root element of the document, and prefixes are changed if necessary (note the prefix `math2` at the second formula in the following example):

 ```swift
 let source = """